Photography Tours and Expeditions

 A Guided Photography Tour

-April is a very photogenic time of year to visit and photograph the Big Sur coast; the days are sunny and warm, and October usually brings the first winter rain.
+October is a very photogenic time of year to visit and photograph the Big Sur coast; the days are sunny and warm, and October usually brings the first winter rain.

 In this intensive one day tour we will visit many of the iconic locations along the Big Sur coast, from Soberanes to McWay Falls, as well as places that are not as well-known.